borkdude/quickdoc/README.md

 Quickdoc is also available as a [clj tool](https://clojure.org/reference/deps_and_cli#_tool_usage).
-Note that this way of invoking quickdoc is slower than with babashka.
+Note that this way of invoking quickdoc is slower to start than with babashka.

 To install, run: